briandrum/codes.forchagrin.com/_articles/article-iii-mayor.md

 been given an opportunity at such hearing to be heard, present evidence, or examine any witness appearing in support of the charge.

-## Section III-4: Absence and vacancy
+## Section III-4: Absence and Vacancy

 1. _(a)_ **Absence.** When the Mayor is for any reason unable to perform Mayoral duties, the President of Council shall become the acting Mayor, and while so